 While this change is not too drastic, merchants and businesses should still take the appropriate time to ensure all employees understand why the transition is taking place and how to accommodate the changes.
 Businesses operating back-of-store terminals might require staff members change their systems to allow for customers who need to enter PINs.
 Merchants should contact their transaction process companies to determine equipment pricing.

 Most EMV chip cards will also keep the magnetic stripe feature, allowing customers to continue using the cards at businesses that are not equipped with EMV chip card terminals.
 Merchants are not required to change their current payment processing equipment.
 However, if at some point after Oct.
 1, 2015, a fraudulent transaction occurs involving an EMV debit card at a point-of-sale terminal that does not support EMV chip cards, the merchant assumes financial liability of the damages, Small Business Opportunities reported.
-On the other hand, if the merchant has a new terminal, but the customer has not been issued an EMV chip card from his or her bank, and a fraudulent transaction takes place, the bank would be financially liable for any damages, The Wall Street Journal reported.
+On the other hand, if the merchant has a new terminal, but the customer has not been issued an EMV chip card from his or her bank, and a fraudulent transaction takes place, the bank would be financially liable for any damages.

 To encourage merchant investments in dual-interface terminals, Visa is providing merchants with U.S. Technology Innovation Program (TIP) intended to help merchants evolve alongside new generations of electronic payment processing.
 If merchants meet Visa’s criteria for TIP, merchants become eligible to receive benefits.